cloudtracer/ThreatPinchLookup/README.md

 - Cymon.io for IPv4 lookups.
 - CIRCL (Computer Incident Response Center Luxembourg) for CVE Lookups.
 - PassiveTotal for FQDN Whois Lookups
+- MISP for MD5 and SHA2 (If you want more submit an issue in this github)
 - Add your own in the developers options page!

 ## Support